-Mild Stage: In this stage, fish will usually have mild symptoms such as lethargy, appetite loss, and decreased activity levels.
-These signs may be subtle and can easily be mistaken for normal fish behavior.
+In this stage, fish will usually have mild symptoms such as lethargy, appetite loss, and decreased activity levels.
+These signs can be subtle and can easily be mistaken for normal fish behavior.

-Moderate Stage: In this stage, fish may have more severe symptoms such as respiratory distress, gill damage, and increased mucus production.
+In this stage, fish will have more severe symptoms such as respiratory distress, gill damage, and increased mucus production.
 Fish can be more prone to infections and diseases due to a weakened immune system.

-Severe Stage: In this stage, fish can have organ failure and will eventually die if nitrate levels are not brought back to save levels.
+In this stage, fish can have organ failure and will eventually die if nitrate levels are not brought back to safe levels.

 The best treatment for marine nitrate poisoning is prevention.
 Proper aquarium maintenance is crucial to ensure that nitrate levels remain within safe limits.
 This includes: